LandSciTech/ccviR/CODE_DESIGN.md

 Workflows (i.e. not functions, but for example scripts to create internal data) use sections (# Header -------) to create the TOC used in RStudio.

+## Naming
+- Snake case is used wherever possible
+- Test files are named `test-XX_DESCRIPTION.R`, where `XX` is the order they should be run (try to test lower order functions first).

+## Documentation
+- `aa_common_docs.R` holds documentation that is common to multiple functions.
+  Use `@inheritParams` to pull out the documentation for function parameters from the common docs.
+If you include your own documentation for that parameter it will take precedence.